 4. Michael Bekoev

-Michael Bekoev was a Ukrainian bodybuilder who passed away due to a heart attack at age 54.
+Michael Bekoev was a Ukrainian bodybuilder who died of a heart attack at age 54.

 5. Sean Harris